 For the second question, the team asked participants to count the number of kind acts they did every day.
 They performed this task for one week.
 The researchers used the same scale pre and post-intervention.
 They also measured gratitude as it related to participants’ response to receiving kindness.

 - Happy people scored higher on their motivation to perform, and their recognition and enactment of kind behaviors.

 - Happy people have more happy memories in daily life in terms of both quantity and quality.

 - Subjective happiness was increased simply by counting one’s own acts of kindness for one week.

 - Happy people became more kind and grateful through the counting kindnesses intervention.

 One of the challenges with studying kindness lies in its definition.
 A second is how to measure it.
 Lee Rowland (2018) in a review of kindness literature, cites one example that manages to do both.
-David Canter and colleagues (2017) identified three components of kindness.
+Canter, Youngs, and Yaneva (2017) identified three components of kindness.

 Rowland highlights their findings as follows:

 - benign tolerance, a type of everyday courteousness, acceptance and love of one’s fellows;